observablehq/inputs/README.md

 <img src="./img/table.png" alt="A Table input showing rows of Olympic athletes" width="988">

-A Table displays a tabular dataset; *data* should be an iterable of objects.
-For performance on large datasets, the rows of the table are lazily rendered on scroll.
+A Table displays a tabular dataset; *data* should be an iterable of objects, such as the result of loading a CSV file.
+Each object corresponds to a row, while each field corresponds to a column.
+To improve performance with large datasets, the rows of the table are lazily rendered on scroll.
+Rows may be sorted by clicking column headers (once for ascending, then again for descending).

-The value of the Table is the selected rows, a filtered (and possibly sorted) view of the input data: rows can be selected by clicking or shift-clicking checkboxes.
+While intended primarily for display, a Table also serves as an input.
+The value of the Table is its selected rows: a filtered (and possibly sorted) view of the *data*.
+Rows can be selected by clicking or shift-clicking checkboxes.
+See also [Search](#Search), which can be used for rapid filtering of the table’s rows.

+By default, the Table infers the type of each column by inspecting values, assuming that non-null values in each column have consistent types.
+Numbers are formatted in English; dates are formatted in ISO 8601 UTC.
+Numbers columns are further right-aligned with [tabular figures](https://practicaltypography.com/alternate-figures.html) to assist comparison.
+The *format* and *align* of each column can be customized as options if desired.

+By default, the Table uses fixed layout if *data* has fewer than twelve columns.
+This improves performance and avoids reflow when scrolling due to lazily-rendered rows.
+If *data* has twelve or more columns, the auto layout is used instead, which automatically sizes columns based on the content.
+This behavior can be changed by specifying the *layout* option explicitly.

 The available *options* are:

-* *columns* - the list of columns (or property names) that contain text to display.
-Defaults to data.columns, which makes it work out of the box with csv data obtained from d3-array or observable’s FileAttachement's csv method.
+* *columns* - the columns (property names) to show; defaults to *data*.columns.
-* *value* - a subset of data to use as the initial selection.
-Defaults to null.
+* *value* - a subset of *data* to use as the initial selection (checked rows).
-* *rows* - maximum number of rows to show.
-Defaults to 11.5.
+* *rows* - the maximum number of rows to show; defaults to 11.5.
-* *sort* - name of column to sort by.
-Defaults to null (no sort).
+* *sort* - the column to sort by; defaults to null (input order).
-* *reverse* - boolean indicating whether the sorting should be reversed (for column sort, true indicates the descending natural order, and false the ascending natural order).
+* *reverse* - whether to reverse the initial sort (descending instead of ascending).
 * *format* - an object of column name to format function.
-* *align* - an object of column name to left, right, or center.
+* *align* - an object of column name to “left”, “right”, or “center”.
-* *width* - an object of column name object of column name to width.
+* *width* - an object of column name to width.
-* *layout* - sets the [table-layout](https://developer.mozilla.org/en-US/docs/Web/CSS/table-layout) CSS property: "fixed" or "auto".
-Defaults to "fixed" if the number of columns is greater than 12, "auto" if lower.
-* *width* - the width of the input (not including the label).
+* *layout* - the [layout](https://developer.mozilla.org/en-US/docs/Web/CSS/table-layout); defaults to fixed for ≤12 columns.

 <a name="Text" href="#Text">#</a> <b>Text</b>(<i>options</i>) · [Source](./src/text.js)